Dwight L. Moody: Civil War

 The first meeting I ever saw him at was in a little old shanty that had been abandoned by a saloon-keeper.
 Mr. Moody had got the place to hold the meetings at night.
 I went there a little late; and the first thing I saw was a man standing up with a few tallow candles around him, holding a negro boy, and trying to read to him the story of the Prodigal Son and a great many words he could not readout, and had to skip.
 I thought, 'If the Lord can ever use such an instrument as that for His honor and glory, it will astonish me.'
 As a result of his tireless labor, within a year the average attendance at his school was 650, while 60 volunteers from various churches served as teachers.
 It became so well known that the just-elected President Lincoln visited and spoke at a Sunday School meeting on November 25, 1860.

-D. L. Moody "could not conscientiously enlist" in the Union Army during the Civil War, later describing himself as "a Quaker" in this respect.
+Moody "could not conscientiously enlist" in the Union army during the Civil War, later describing himself as "a Quaker" in this respect.
 After the Civil War started, he became involved with the United States Christian Commission of YMCA.
-He paid nine visits to the battlefront, being present among the Union soldiers after the Battle of Shiloh (a.k.a.
-Pittsburg Landing) and the Battle of Stones River; he also entered Richmond, Virginia, with the troops of General Grant.
+He paid nine visits to the battlefront, being present among the Union soldiers after the Battle of Shiloh and the Battle of Stones River; he also entered Richmond, Virginia, with the troops of General Ulysses S. Grant.

 On August 28, 1862, Moody married Emma C. Revell, with whom he had a daughter, Emma Reynolds Moody, and two sons, William Revell Moody and Paul Dwight Moody.